nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, especially in a medical context.

-### Expanded Definition and Usage\nNanomedicine revolutionizes how we understand and treat diseases by offering unprecedented ways to interact with biological systems at the cellular and molecular levels.
+### Expanded Definition and Usage:
+Nanomedicine revolutionizes how we understand and treat diseases by offering unprecedented ways to interact with biological systems at the cellular and molecular levels.
 This leads to the development of treatments that are not only more effective but also significantly reduce side effects and improve patient compliance.
 Advanced diagnostic tools enable earlier and more accurate detection of diseases like cancer and cardiovascular disorders, often before symptoms arise.
 Moreover, the use of nanoscale materials can enhance the body’s own healing processes and provide new avenues for medication that can be better tolerated and more effective.

 Incorporating these elements into a lexical dictionary format enhances understanding and provides a comprehensive view of nanomedicine, emphasizing its transformative impact on modern medicine and its potential to further change the landscape of healthcare.\n